MarinaP-prog/reusable-ui-components/README.md

 - **`blog/`**
   Dynamically generated blog cards.
-  Displays title, content preview, and a buttons.
+  Displays title, content preview, and buttons.
   Full post is shown directly on the page (not via modal).

 - **`search/`**